Czirion/introduction-to-R-for-metagenomics/_episodes/01-First-Steps-on-R.md

 exercises: 10
 questions:
 - "What is R and why is it important to learn it?"
-- "What types of data does the R language has?"

 objectives:
 - "Understand why R is important."